hi-ogawa/vscode-extension-shell-shortcut/packages/e2e/README.md

 ![image](https://github.com/hi-ogawa/vscode-extension-shell-shortcut/assets/4232207/a508ddf1-4365-4743-8a59-73c62ca07c3d)

-Outside of Vitest, you can use a simple helepr `launchVscode`:
+Outside of Vitest, you can use `launchVscode` utility:

 ```ts
 import { launchVscode, executeVscode } from "@hiogawa/vscode-e2e";